Lines always have a terminating element. It does not matter whether it is a device or a junction.

 |

-Lines of the same level (asset group/asset type) can be connected directly to each other without an intermediate or connecting piece (device/junction).
-It must be taken into account that corresponding junctions must be collected in case of diameter and material changes (recommendation).
+Lines of the same level (asset group/asset type) can be directly connected without an intermediate or connector piece (device/junction).
+It should be noted that in the case of diameter or material changes, the corresponding junctions must be recorded (recommendation).

 Currently, the detection of junctions is not of great importance for the network.
 As a rule, the same principles apply as for the devices.
 In addition, the junctions can also be connected on vertices or on lines.
 Other examples will be described in the future.